dbreese/fitfamconnect/DATAMODEL.md

 Family Plan Comp - $0/mo

 Joe joins the gym.
-Owner adds a "Workshop Plan" which is defined as a 1x only charge (non-recurring).
+Owner adds a "Workshop Plan" which is defined as a recurring plan with a specific billing period.

 How to know if member is active?
 Do they have an active recurring plan?
 If so, then they are active.
-If not, have to see if the plan they are on is in the current time frame.
+If not, have to see if the plan they are on is in the current time frame (for plans with end dates).

 Seeding: I will manually create the owner and gym records for now.